chinese-zodiac/exotic-farms-fe/app/review-1.md

 - `fixed` Fastforwd: Show correct FastForward percentage (see app.czodiac.com/#/chronopools), "Don't show me this again" (see Figma)

-**I tried to match colors as they are displayed instead of CSS suggested by photoshop**
+**tried to match colors as they seem in photoshop  instead of suggested by figma CSS **

 - `fixed `Loop CZF for High yield: Display APR as percentage, Spacing, Color for CZF input form (see figma)